OGGM/oggm/docs/faq.rst

 -------------------------------------------------------

 It depends what you mean by "long-term": at centennial time scales, probably, yes.
-At millenial time scales, maybe.
+At millennial time scales, maybe.
 At glacial time scales, probably not.
 The major issue we have to face with OGGM is that it uses a "glacier-centric"
 approach: it can simulate the mountain glaciers and ice-caps we know from contemporary inventories, but it cannot simulate glaciers which existed before